Kong/swagger-ui-kong-theme/README.md

 ## Known Issues
 Swagger-UI does mot support react 16.
-If you have react 16 ANYWHERE loaded/bundled on the same page as swagger you will not be able to fill in required perameters on try it https://github.com/swagger-api/swagger-ui/issues/4745
+If you have react 16 ANYWHERE loaded/bundled on the same page as swagger you will not be able to fill in required parameters on try it https://github.com/swagger-api/swagger-ui/issues/4745

-Workaround: Use yarm not npm
+Workaround: Use yarn not npm
 make sure you have
 ```
   "resolutions": {